cpruvost/devopsdb/docs/03-devcs-terraform.md

 ## Push your code to your  git repository in Developer Cloud Service

-In the DevOpsDbVM (use Putty), go in the devops directory (your local project).
+In the DevOpsDbVM (use Putty), go in the devopsdb directory (your local project).
 We got this code before and you updated it before.

 ```shell
 cd devopsdb